 California has the largest number of individuals experiencing homelessness in the nation, with more than 151,000 individuals living on the streets and in shelters.
 People experiencing homelessness suffer from poorer health, have life expectancy rates 20 to 30 years lower than the general population, and have less access to needed preventive, primary, and specialty health care services.
 The high prevalence of chronic physical health conditions, behavioral health needs, and acute and infectious illnesses has only been exacerbated in the midst of the COVID-19 pandemic.

-Over 12 months, the learning community will:
+Over one year, the learning community will:

 - Identify collaboration and information-sharing opportunities at the local, regional, and statewide level;